 Because life is too short to eat mediocre food

-For the filling (and flavor) I thought of my recipe for My Mother’s Rouladen and how much flavor a little bit of mustard adds – that would be a great start.
+For the filling, I thought of my recipe for My Mother’s Rouladen and how much flavor a little bit of mustard adds – that would be a great start.
 Herbs also add great flavor without adding any calories; but I wanted the filling to be a little more substantial, so breadcrumbs were in order.
 I know, calories, but none the less, good texture and flavor.
-Food is after all, the sum of all its parts.
+Food is, after all, the sum of all its parts.

-So first step was to trim, butterfly and pound.
-Second step, salt, pepper and a thin layer of Dijon mustard.
-Third step, some freshly snipped rosemary (this added so much flavor, but since rosemary can be very strong, I just snipped some over the top of the mustard so I had control over how much, and where, it was going).
+So the first step was to trim, butterfly and pound.
+The second step, salt, pepper and a thin layer of Dijon mustard.
+The third step, some freshly snipped rosemary (this added so much flavor, but since rosemary can be very strong, I just snipped some over the top of the mustard so I had control over how much, and where, it was going).
 Then I spread the “stuffing” on top of that.

 LindySez: All Rights Reserved Meritage BLT Corp 2016

 Site developed especially for LindySez by Chris Geirman